SciProgCentre/controls-kt/README.md

 [![JetBrains Research](https://jb.gg/badges/research.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-# DataForge-control
+# Controls.kt

-DataForge-control is a data acquisition framework (work in progress).
+Controls.kt (former DataForge-control) is a data acquisition framework (work in progress).
 It is based on DataForge, a software framework for automated data processing.
 This repository contains a prototype of API and simple implementation of a slow control system, including a demo.

-DataForge-control uses some concepts and modules of DataForge, such as `Meta` (immutable tree-like structure) and `MetaItem` (which includes a scalar value, or a tree of values, easily convertable to/from JSON if needed).
+Controls.kt uses some concepts and modules of DataForge, such as `Meta` (immutable tree-like structure) and `MetaItem` (which includes a scalar value, or a tree of values, easily convertable to/from JSON if needed).